 The ALICE experiment [1] is one of the four major experiments at the Large Hadron Collider (LHC) at CERN.
 Its primary goal is the study of the properties of the hot and dense quark-gluon matter created in ultrarelativistic heavy-ion collisions.
 This dictates the unique features of the ALICE detector design: ability to register and identify both soft particles, reflecting collective behavior of the hot matter, and hard penetrating probes, i.e. jets, direct photons, etc., carrying information about the inner, hottest part of the created fireball.
-The ALICE experiment incorporates detectors based on all available particle identification techniques.
-Its tracking system is able to detect and identify relatively soft charged particles with transverse momentum $p_T > 50 - 100 \text{ MeV/}c$ and process high-multiplicity events.
+The ALICE experiment incorporates detectors based on a number of particle identification techniques.
+The tracking system is able to detect and identify relatively soft charged particles with transverse momenta $p_T > 50 - 100 \,\text{MeV/}c$ and process high-multiplicity events.
 ALICE includes an electromagnetic calorimeter system: the PHOton Spectrometer (PHOS) [1, 2] and the Electromagnetic Calorimeter (EMCal) [3] with the Di-Jet Calorimeter (DCal) [4].
 The PHOS calorimeter is designed to measure spectra, collective flow and correlations of thermal and prompt direct photons, and of neutral mesons via their decay into photon pairs.
 This requires high granularity as well as excellent energy and position resolution.
-The primary physics goal of the electromagnetic calorimeter EMCal/DCal is the measurement of electrons from heavy flavour decays and the electromagnetic component of jets, spectra and correlations of isolated direct photons and spectra of neutral mesons.
-This goal dictates a large acceptance but less strict requirements on the energy and position resolution.
+The electromagnetic calorimeter EMCal/DCal is used for the measurement of electrons from heavy flavour decays and the electromagnetic component of jets, spectra and correlations of isolated direct photons and spectra of neutral mesons.
+This requires a large acceptance but less strict requirements on the energy and position resolution.
 In this paper, the methods used for the calibration of the PHOS detector during the LHC data taking campaigns of 2009-2013 (Run 1) and 2015-2017 (Run 2) are described and results of the calibration are presented.

 The procedure for electromagnetic calorimeter calibration, developed by high-energy experiments, depends on physics objectives, detector resolution, beam availability and hardware implementation of the calorimeters and their front-end electronics.
-The four LHC experiments use different approaches: the electromagnetic calorimeter (ECAL) of the LHCb experiment [5] was pre-calibrated with the energy flow method, requiring the transverse energy distribution over the calorimeter to be a smooth function of the coordinates, and fine calibrated using the $\pi^0$ peak with two approaches: using invariant mass distributions and minimizations of event-by-event variables [6, 7].
-The electromagnetic calorimeter (ECAL) of the CMS experiment [8] was pre-calibrated with laboratory measurements of crystal light yield and photodetector gain, followed by beam tests with high-energy electrons and cosmic-ray muons.
-The final result was obtained with an absolute calibration determined by using the Z-boson mass and channel-bychannel relative calibration using three different methods: the calibration of the transverse energy (by exploiting $\varphi$ -symmetry), the $\pi^0$ and $\eta$ meson invariant mass fit and the comparison of the energy measured with the ECAL with the track momentum measured by the silicon tracker for isolated electrons from W- and Z-boson decays [9, 10].
-The longitudinally segmented liquid-argon calorimeter of the AT-LAS experiment [11] was calibrated by a simulation-based $e/\gamma$ response using a multivariate algorithm [12].
-The absolute energy scale of electrons was calibrated using a large sample of $Z \to e^+e^-$ decays and validated with $J/\psi \rightarrow e^+e^-$ decays.
+The four LHC experiments use different approaches: the electromagnetic calorimeter (ECAL) of the LHCb experiment [5] was pre-calibrated with an energy flow method, requiring the transverse energy distribution over the calorimeter to be a smooth function of the coordinates.
+A final detailed calibration was carried out using the $\pi^0$ peak, using invariant mass distributions and the minimization of event-by-event variables [6, 7].
+The electromagnetic calorimeter (ECAL) of the CMS experiment [8] was pre-calibrated with laboratory measurements of crystal light yield, and the gain and quantum efficiency of the photodetectors.
+These were followed by beam tests with high-energy electrons and cosmic-ray muons.
+The absolute calibration was determined by using the Z-boson mass and channel-by-channel relative calibration.
+The relative calibration involved the measurement of transverse energy and the use of $\varphi$ -symmetry, the $\pi^0$ and $\eta$ meson invariant mass fit, and a comparison of the energy measured in the ECAL to the track momentum measured in the silicon tracker for isolated electrons from W- and Z-boson decays [9, 10].
+The longitudinally segmented liquid-argon calorimeter of the ATLAS experiment [11] was calibrated by using a multivariate algorithm to simulate the $e/\gamma$ response [12].
+The absolute energy scale was calibrated by using electrons from a large sample of $Z \rightarrow e^+e^$ decays and validated with $J/\psi \rightarrow e^+e^-$ decays.